-- Milton Singer Memorial Fellowship: Thomas Hooven, MD (Neonatology Fellow)
+- Milton Singer Memorial Fellowship: Tamara Kalhan, MD

 The Milton Singer Memorial Fellowship is presented to talented physicians who have completed their residency in pediatrics and who are planning a career in research in children's illnesses that held a special interest to Dr. Singer, particularly cerebral palsy and prematurity.

 The Metropolitan Fund Fellowship was established in the Division of Hematology/Oncology in 1986 in memory of former fellow Susan Furberg who died during her fellowship year.
 This award is presented annually to a fellow demonstrating excellence in the field of hematology, oncology and stem cell transplantation.